 7: Call Gage Mathers As Soon As Possible

 Gage Mathers is an elite personal injury firm with significant experience helping dog bite victims.
-We have helped thousands of clients obtain hundreds of millions of dollars in compensation for their injuries and damages.
+We have helped thousands of clients obtain hundreds of millions of dollars in compensation for their injuries and damages in Phoenix.
 Contact us now.

 If I received a dog bite, what am I entitled to?